 ArcGIS Maps for Office (formerly Esri Maps for Office) provides mapping capabilities in Microsoft Office through a Microsoft add-in.
-You can use this add-in with Microsoft Excel to create maps in Portal for ArcGIS that show data from your spreadsheets.
+You can use this add-in with Microsoft Excel to create maps in your portal that show data from your spreadsheets.
 Additionally, an add-in for PowerPoint allows you to embed these maps into your presentations.

-The Esri Business Analyst web app enables commercial Realtors, retailers, economic development agencies, and others to evaluate markets for expansion, consolidation, or investment.
+The ArcGIS Business Analyst web app enables commercial Realtors, retailers, economic development agencies, and others to evaluate markets for expansion, consolidation, or investment.

 Esri Maps for IBM Cognos

 Esri Maps for IBM Cognos allows you to add dynamic maps and data from your portal into IBM Cognos Business Intelligence reports.

 ArcGIS Maps for SharePoint provides mapping capabilities in Microsoft SharePoint through a Map Web Part for SharePoint pages.
 You can use this to display content from your portal in your SharePoint pages.
 It also includes workflows that allow you to spatially enable and geoenrich SharePoint lists or external data through Business Connectivity Services (BCS).

 GeoPlanner for ArcGIS allows you to collaborate with other members of your portal organization on land-based planning and designs.

 Starting with ArcGIS Enterprise 10.5, GeoPlanner for ArcGIS is delivered with Portal for ArcGIS.
 See What is a GeoPlanner project to get started using GeoPlanner for ArcGIS.

 Insights for ArcGIS is an app you access through your portal that allows you to perform iterative and exploratory data analysis on ArcGIS web services, Excel spreadsheets, and data stored in databases.